 Curricular Practical Training (CPT) is off-campus employment or an internship related to your major that is a requirement of a course.
 Authorization for CPT is granted by OISS, and authorization can take about 2 weeks.
 Be sure to submit your application at least 3 weeks before the desired start date of your employment.
 No fee is required.

 - Per the Code of Federal Regulations under §8 CFR 214.2(f)(10)(i), you must have been in F-1 student status and enrolled full-time for at least one academic year (3 quarters) in order to be eligible for CPT.
-The three-quarter rule does not apply to you if you transferred to UCSB from a school within the United States unless you were on OPT over the summer.
-This is because you were on OPT status and will not have been in enrolled status for the required academic year directly prior in order to gain CPT eligibility.
-You must wait three consecutive quarters before applying for CPT.
+If you transferred to UCSB directly from a post-completion OPT period, please consult with an OISS advisor regarding CPT eligibility in your first year at UCSB.

 - You must have at least a 2.5 GPA to be eligible.

 - During the academic term, you are only eligible for part-time CPT (20 hours/week).
-However, the combined total work hours of both on-campus work and CPT are not to exceed 20 hours per week.
+However, students can work on campus for 20 hours and on CPT for 20 hours per week during the academic term.

 - Throughout your degree program, you are eligible to take part in as much CPT as the curriculum, or your academic department, will permit.
 However, the CPT authorization cannot go beyond the completion date of your degree program.